 When is performance data released?

 Data is release quarterly, 60 days after the end of each quarter in accordance with the LifeComps Antitrust Compliance Guidelines.

 When the real estate recession of the early nineteen nineties began to affect delinquency rates in the commercial whole loan mortgage market, institutional investors in those loans had no publicly available industry-wide historic return data to use to anticipate potential investment losses.
 Long-term performance data for competing investment asset classes, such as public bond indices, had been published for many years, allowing investors to understand the effects of economic cycles on bond returns.

 To remedy this lack of comparative commercial real estate whole loan return data, five major life insurance company investors - The Equitable, John Hancock, Northwestern Mutual, Principal Financial, and Prudential Insurance Company of America - resolved to build the first robust database to capture commercial real estate whole loan performance data over time, along with that of the underlying real estate collateral.
-They have since been joined by Allstate Life Insurance Company, Connecticut General, and TIAA.
+They have since been joined by Allstate Life Insurance Company, Connecticut General, Sun Life, and TIAA.